 In order to maintain the physical security of our chops, we generally have them stored in secured locations accessible only to the designated key employees of our legal, administrative or finance departments.
 Although we have approval procedures in place and monitor our key employees, including the designated legal representatives of our subsidiaries or our VIEs, the procedures may not be sufficient to prevent all instances of abuse or negligence.
 There is a risk that our key employees or designated legal representatives could abuse their authority, for example, by binding our subsidiaries and our VIEs with contracts against our interests, as we would be obligated to honor these contracts if the other contracting party acts in good faith in reliance on the apparent authority of our chops or signatures of our legal representatives.
-If any designated legal representative obtains control of the chop in an effort to obtain control over the relevant entity, we would need to have a shareholder or board resolution to designate a new legal representative and to take legal action to seek the return of the chop, apply for a new chop with the relevant authorities, or otherwise seek legal remedies for the legal representative's misconduct.
+If any designated legal representative obtains control of the chop in an effort to obtain control over the relevant entity, we would need to have a shareholder or board resolution to designate a new legal representative and to take legal representative's misconduct.
 If any of the designated legal representatives obtains and misuses or misappropriates our chops and seals or other controlling intangible assets for whatever reason, we could experience disruption to our normal business operations.
 We may have to take corporate or legal action, which could involve significant time and resources to resolve while distracting management from our operations, and our listing service and other business may be materially and adversely affected.

-Substantial uncertainties exist with respect to the implementation and interpretation of the newly enacted Foreign Investment Law and how it may impact the viability of our current corporate structure, our listing service and other business and results of operations.
+Substantial uncertainties exist with respect to the implementation and interpretation of the Foreign Investment Law and how it may impact the viability of our current corporate structure, our listing service and other business and results of operations.